sil-rev79/active_record_rules/README.md

 With the default Rails configuration you can define rules in any file with the `.rules` extension.
 These rules will be loaded when your Rails application starts.
 The rules use a custom DSL that looks like this:

 ```
-rule Apply a 10% discount to pending orders above $100 (ignoring sale items), for VIP customers
+post-save rule: Apply a 10% discount to pending orders above $100 (ignoring sale items), for VIP customers
   Order(id = <order_id>, <customer_id>, status = "pending")
   Customer(id = <customer_id>, vip_customer = true)
   <order_value> = sum(<value> * <quantity>) {